Skip to content

 5. State mini-WARN severance floor exceeds the VSP.
 New Jersey's mandatory one-week-per-year severance under N.J.S.A. § 34:21-1 et seq., when triggered, applies to the involuntary cut and not to the VSP departure.

-When neither path is clean
+What if neither path is clean?

 The hardest case is the situation where round 1 is voluntary and round 2 has not yet been announced.
 The VSP terms are knowable; the round-2 terms are not.
 The decision turns on probability estimates of three things: whether round 2 happens at all, what the round-2 multiplier looks like relative to the VSP, and whether the VSP forfeits a meaningful WARN or OWBPA claim.